timothywong731/travel_assistant/README.md

 ## 🔒 Security

-No security measures are currently implemented.
-If this API is exposed to the internet, it could be vulnerable to unauthorised access and attacks.
-To mitigate these risks, it is recommended to add authentication mechanisms such as OAuth or API keys to ensure that only authorised users or services can invoke the API.
-Implementing HTTPS and rate limiting are also advised to further enhance security.
+APIs are vulnerable if exposed to the internet.
+This project has implemented a simple authentication mechanism using API keys.
+For production deployments, it is strongly recommended to implement stricter authentication and authorisation measures, such as OAuth2, HTTPS, rate limiting, and monitoring for suspicious activity.
+Always keep your API keys secure and never expose them in public repositories or client-side code.

 ## 📌 Quickstart